-Europe rose from the ashes after WWII.
-It is easy to forget why the European Union was created in the first place: peace through sharing.
-But coal and steel was not enough to keep it together.
 Our founding fathers passionately believed that culture is the key to build a united Europe.
-They wanted for you to feel proudly European, to feel that you can live, express yourself, work and dream freely, in diversity and harmony.
+They wanted us to feel proudly European, to live, dream, work and express ourselves freely, in diversity and harmony.

 Europe itself is unique.
 Many different languages, cultural habits, collective memories, beliefs and perspectives coexist close to each other.
 Being European means to make the most of this variety and diversity.

-Our belief remains the same: that culture is the antidote to polarisation and divide and that culture is the key that helps us discover what we have in common with each other.
+Our belief remains the same: Culture is the antidote to polarisation and divide and the key that helps us discover what we have in common with each other.

-Our work remains the same: to bring people together across borders and to make sure that culture and cultural policies remain high on the European political agenda.
+Our work remains the same: To create spaces, connect people across borders and make sure we all can share our stories.
+We strive to keep culture and cultural policies high on the European political agenda.

 Thousands of artists and cultural workers have crossed European borders through our programmes over the past decades.
-If you add to this the millions of Erasmus students (a programme we took part in setting up) who have had the chance to study abroad, you can imagine the amount of European experiences and memories that have already taken place.
+We once helped set up the Erasmus programme, that has allowed millions of students to study abroad.
+We continue creating spaces for new European experiences and memories.

 If you think you can help and want to talk to someone about how to mention ECF in your testament, please contact Gunilla Redelius.